Upcoming searches for decaying dark matter with ULTRASAT ultraviolet maps: Observed EBL intensity in broadband survey

 As described in Sec.~\ref{sec:EBL}, the DDM emissivity in Eq.~\eqref{eq:eps_DM} represents a further contribution to the UV-EBL, which sums to emissions with astrophysical origin, in Eq.~\eqref{eq:epsilon_ebl}.
 The total UV comoving-volume emissivity hence is

 This quantity can be used to estimate the observed specific intensity $J_{\nu_{\rm obs}}$ [Jy/sr].
-Using the radiative transfer function in an expanding Universe~\cite{Gnedin:1996qr} and introducing the detector response function $R(\nu_{\rm obs})$,\footnote{The response function is defined in terms of the normalized quantum efficiency, i.e.,~the number of electrons produced by the detector per incident photon depending on its frequency.
-In our analysis in Sec.~\ref{sec:analysis}, we retrieve the GALEX response functions from the public repository \url{http://svo2.cab.inta-csic.es/svo/theory/fps3/}, while we compute the ULTRASAT response function based on information provided in Refs.~\cite{Bastian_Querner_2021,Asif:2021vrm}.} the redshift-dependent specific intensity becomes
+Using the radiative transfer function in an expanding Universe~\cite{Gnedin:1996qr} and introducing the detector response function $R(\nu_{\rm obs})$,\footnote{The response function is defined in terms of the normalized quantum efficiency {$\mathcal{Q}_E(\lambda_{\rm obs})$}, i.e.,~the number of electrons produced by the detector per incident photon depending on its frequency.
+In our analysis in Sec.~\ref{sec:analysis}, we retrieve the GALEX response functions from the public repository \url{http://svo2.cab.inta-csic.es/svo/theory/fps3/}, while we compute the ULTRASAT response function {as $R(\lambda_{\rm obs})= \mathcal{Q}_E N_S A_S$, where $N_S=4$ is the number of sensors in the detector focal plane and $A_S=(4.5\,{\rm cm})^2$ their effective area.
+We retrieved these information from the ULTRASAT official website and Refs.~\cite{Bastian_Querner_2021,Asif:2021vrm}.
+The response function is then renormalized to get $\int_{\lambda_{\rm obs}^{\rm min}}^{\lambda_{\rm obs}^{\rm max}}d\lambda_{\rm obs}{R(\lambda_{\rm obs})}/{\lambda_{\rm obs}} = 1$.}} the redshift-dependent specific intensity becomes

 where $c$ is the speed of light, $H(z)$ the Hubble factor at the redshift of interest $z$, and $\nu_{\rm obs} = \nu/(1+z)$ the observed frequency at the detector.
 The $e^{-\zeta(\nu,z)}$ factor describes absorptions the photons can undergo while traveling along the line-of-sight.
 The effective optical depth $\zeta(\nu,z)$ has been modeled in Refs.~\cite{Madau:1995js,Inoue:2014zna}, based on prescriptions for the line-of-sight probability distribution of hydrogen clouds and their column density.